manishkumar-coditas/Assignment/README.md

 # Pizza

-Dependency Tools : Install npm and node module

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.28.3.

+## Development server
+Install 'npm' and 'node' module to your PC.
+Clone this project to your pc, then go to the project folder and run 'npm install' to get the node modules.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.